mmmmosca/LOON/README.md

 A space is a sub-level structure that live inside labels.

-As well as labels they can contain raw data, identities and other spaces or labels (we'll also discuss about this later on).
+They can contain raw data, identities and other spaces or labels (we'll also discuss about this later on).

 Defining a space is similar to how you define a label, but instead of enclosing the name of a space between brackets you prefix it with a colon (':'):
 ```